JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 ---
 layout: post
 title: Interview preparation guide - How to prepare for job interviews (2018)
+headline: The Ultimate Job Inteview Preparation Guide
-headline: How to prepare for your job interviews and get more job offers
+tagline: How to prepare for your job interviews and get more job offers
 excerpt: How to turn each job interview into another opportunity to make a strong impression and land more job offers.
 context: interview
 author: josh